VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Event-Driven-Development/using-domain-events.md

 eventPublisher.Publish(new CustomDomainEvent()));
 ```

-## Override Existing Event Handler with New Derived Type
+## Override existing event handler with new derived type

 This might be a useful option in some cases: